Highlights from the Ratings and Financial Report for Pentair plc (PNR)

 Sponsored

-The average price from analysts is $75.06, which is $2.02 above the current price.
-PNR currently public float of 165.56M and currently shorts hold a 2.21% ratio of that float.
-Today, the average trading volume of PNR was 993.73K shares.
+The average price from analysts is $76.24, which is -$0.53 below the current price.
+PNR currently public float of 165.56M and currently shorts hold a 2.41% ratio of that float.
+Today, the average trading volume of PNR was 974.50K shares.

 PNR’s Market Performance

-PNR stocks went down by -1.41% for the week, with a monthly jump of 5.54% and a quarterly performance of 7.72%, while its annual performance rate touched 64.82%.
-The volatility ratio for the week stands at 2.40% while the volatility levels for the past 30 days are set at 1.93% for Pentair plc.
-The simple moving average for the period of the last 20 days is 1.72% for PNR stocks with a simple moving average of 17.52% for the last 200 days.
+PNR stocks went up by 3.39% for the week, with a monthly jump of 7.73% and a quarterly performance of 12.19%, while its annual performance rate touched 67.22%.
+The volatility ratio for the week stands at 2.81% while the volatility levels for the past 30 days are set at 2.18% for Pentair plc.
+The simple moving average for the period of the last 20 days is 4.72% for PNR stocks with a simple moving average of 20.94% for the last 200 days.

 Analysts’ Opinion of PNR